Monk’s Salad (Saltat al Rahib)

 The Ingredients

-Apologies but I use these 2 words interchangeably, I don’t even realise I’m doing it most of the time.
+Apologies but I use these 2 words (aubergines or eggplants) interchangeably, I don’t even realise I’m doing it most of the time.
 Like when I speak to my family in Singapore and Malaysia, it never registers that we’re speaking in 2 – 3 different languages in a single conversation, that kind of thing.
-Even here with my kids, my exclamations (no, not swear words!) are always a mix of English, Malay and Arabic.
+Even here with my kids, my exclamations (no, not swear words!) are always a mix of English, Malay, Arabic and sometimes, Punjabi.

 Anyway!
 So what kind of aubergines to use?
 Any kind you fancy really.
 There are no hard and fast rules about this, long, round, it makes no difference to the final result.
 I’ve also used different coloured ones, and it’s always delicious.